 I have been through moments where I thought the fashion show was going to die.
-It's equivalent to theatre.
-Just because film came out, it didn't push theatre to its end.
+It's equivalent to theater.
+Just because film came out, it didn't push theater to its end.
 The fashion show has become more important in the digital world because the content that's created from each event is so huge.
 You have the magazines that commentate, the social media imagery, the street style features...
 By the time you've done a show, you've got a million pictures everywhere, so the show technically becomes more important.

 Do you enjoy putting on a fashion show?

 I do enjoy it, because it's closure.
 A video doesn't give me closure, but when a show ends, it ends; you are over the collection, so you can start the next one.

 What do you think is the biggest misconception about you as a designer?